cemremengu/fastify-oracle/Readme.md

 [oracledb](https://npm.im/oracledb) module.
 It decorates the [Fastify](https://fastify.io)
 instance with an `oracle` property that is a connection pool instance.

-When the Fastify server is shutdown, this plugin invokes the `.close()` on the connection pool.
+When the Fastify server is shutdown, this plugin invokes the `.close()` method on the connection pool.

 ## Example